alextong1010/LMVF/README.md

 1. ImportError: libnccl.so.2: cannot open shared object file: No such file or directory
 Try: conda install -c nvidia nccl
 2. Not sure why, but vllm 0.8.3 and vllm 0.8.4 triples the generation time and 10x the verification time of when using vllm 0.8.1
+3. Gemma 3 doesnt work with vllm 0.8.5 post 1, which is what trl[vllm] installs.

 To Run: